 Activity Reports (i.e. Donation, Registration, Volunteer, Online Store, Sponsorship, Mailing List)

 One or more of the above Activities can exist within a full transaction.
-For example, if a supporter selects a Sponsorship, then adds an additional Donation, and signs up for your Mailing List during a single transaction, a record for that supporter will output to the Sponsorship report, the Donation report, and the Mailing List Report.
-(With our upcoming Shopping Cart Release, supporters will be empowered to add as many activities as they like within a campaign to a single transaction or order!)
+For example, if a supporter selects a Sponsorship, then adds an additional Donation, and signs up for your Mailing List during a single transaction, a record for that supporter will be output to the Sponsorship report, the Donation report, and the Mailing List Report.

-The Activity reports are useful to view data about individual specific items within a Transaction.
+The Activity reports are useful for viewing data about individual specific items within a Transaction.
 For example, activity reports contain a record for each participant that has registered for an event, each item type that is sold in your online store, each volunteer that registers, etc.

 Actions that can be taken from each Activity Report record can be accessed on the "Details overlay of any Activity record.
-Actions vary by report (i.e. only Volunteer and Registrant reports provide the option to "Check-in".
+Actions vary by reports (i.e. only Volunteer and Registrant reports) provide the option to "Check In".
 Below is an example of actions that can be taken on Registration report records: